Klaus Stärk

 Klaus Stärk (born 1954) is a football coach from Germany.

 Coaching career

 He went to Afghanistan from the German Football Association in 2004 in order to develop the national team.
-Stärk has been in charge of coaching Afghanistan National Team since 2005 and has also been coaching women's football in the country.
+Stärk was in charge of coaching the Afghanistan national team from 2005 and also coached women footballers in the country.

-Under him, the national team has seen improvements, and the Afghans qualified for the 2008 AFC Challenge Cup ahead of favourites Kyrgyzstan.
+Under him, the national team saw improvements and qualified for the 2008 AFC Challenge Cup ahead of favourites Kyrgyzstan.

 After he could not qualify the national team for the ASEAN Football Championship, he resigned.